-The bill would state neither the Commissioner nor persons who receive CGAD-related documents, materials, and other information would be permitted or required to testify in any private civil action concerning these confidential documents.
-However, the Commissioner would be permitted, upon request, to share documents and information with other state, federal, and international financial regulatory agencies, provided the recipient of the information agrees in writing to maintain the confidentiality and privileged status of the CGAD-related documents.
-The bill would authorize the Commissioner to also receive confidential documents with the understanding these documents are confidential or privileged under the laws of the jurisdiction that is the source of those materials.
-The bill would acknowledge the act of sharing information according to the provisions of the bill would not be considered a delegation of regulatory authority.
-The bill would specify no waiver of confidentiality or privilege would occur based on a disclosure of CGAD-related materials authorized under this section of the bill.
+The bill states neither the Commissioner nor any person who receives CGAD-related documents, materials, and other information is permitted or required to testify in any private civil action concerning these confidential documents.
+However, the Commissioner is permitted, upon request, to share documents and information with other state, federal, and international financial regulatory agencies, provided the recipient of the information agrees in writing to maintain the confidentiality and privileged status of the CGAD-related documents.
+The bill also authorizes the Commissioner to receive confidential documents with the understanding these documents are confidential or privileged under the laws of the jurisdiction that is the source of those materials.
+The bill acknowledges the act of sharing information according to the provisions of the bill is not considered a delegation of regulatory authority.
+The bill specifies no waiver of confidentiality or privilege occurs based on a disclosure of CGAD-related materials authorized under this section of the bill.